-- Clear Cache Each Iteration: If selected, DNS cache of every Thread is cleared each time when a new iteration is started.
+- Clear Cache Each Iteration: If selected, the DNS cache of every Thread is cleared each time when a new iteration is started.
 The DNS Cache Manager caches the IP address and DNS hostname pairs and returns the cached value if the DNS hostname has a match in its internal cache.
 If this checkbox is ticked, the cache will be cleared at the start of the thread.

 - Use System DNS Resolver: The DNS Cache Manager will query DNS Server(s) defined in your OS network configuration in order to determine the hostname for each thread representing virtual users.
 In this case, you need to override the networkaddress.cache.ttl property in the $JAVA_HOME/jre/lib/security/java.security file and set it to “0” (the property defaults to “-1” which stands for “forever”)

 - Use Custom DNS Resolver: You can specify one or more DNS servers in the list.

 - If more than one server is provided, the DNS Cache Manager will choose a random one for each call – and will run as a round-robin mechanism.

 - If nothing is provided, the system DNS resolver will be used (the DNS server/s defined in your OS network configuration)

 - Hostname or IP address: You can provide list of DNS servers to be used during the test.
 If you have selected “Use Custom DNS Resolver” and keep the “Hostname or IP address” field empty then network configuration DNS will be used.